flojoy-ai/docs/docs/instruments-wiki/Miscellaneous/SCPI-Instrument/SCPI-Instrument.md

 <Tabs>
 <TabItem value="Instrumentkit" label="Instrumentkit">

-Here is an example Python script that uses Instrumentkit to connect to a SCPI instrument:
+Here is an example Python script that uses Instrumentkit to connect to a SCPI Instrument Miscellaneous:

 ```python
 import instrumentkit as ik